 What are your thoughts on affordability and these products?
 Is affordability becoming a bigger factor for consumers?

 While luxe beauty is on the rise, affordability is still a factor for many consumers.
 The stigma that cheaper products compromise quality and performance still exists, but the demand for popular dupes is challenging this notion.
 Brands like The Ordinary, Revolution and E.L.F Cosmetics are pioneering in this space with their cult award-winning products.

 People can now find their favourite high-end products on the shelves for a pocket-friendly price, meaning affordability is becoming less taboo.

 Have your sales shown a particular product doing well also?
 Does it fit in with the trends here?

 The Estee Lauder Double Wear Stay In Place Foundation Makeup SPF10 is extremely popular amongst our buyers.
 Renowned for its longevity, it proves customers are seeking formulas that will withstand the test of time, while adding spf protection for the face.

 'My all-time favourite product of this year has been the E.L.F Setting Spray.
 It’s a dupe for the Urban Decay All Nighter Setting Spray but costs a fraction of the price.
 Consumers are becoming more savvy when it comes to spending their money, so I imagine products like the E.L.F Setting Spray will sky-rocket in 2020.'

 Ellie Child, Content Editor

 'I absolutely adore the Charlotte Tilbury Wonderglow.
-Although this comes in at a higher price tag, its innovative formula doubles up as a glowy skin tint, making it more than just a priming product.
+Although this comes in at a higher price tag, its innovative formula doubles up as a glowy skin tint, making it more than just a makeup primer.
 Double-duty beauty products like this are forever on the rise and can save time, money and packaging – all key areas of focus for 2020.'